When healing from an infidelity, affair or even in a healthy relationship there are always natural changes that occur.

 Recognizing Change

 Monica realized she wanted a change, when she woke up one morning angry with her husband.
 David didn’t actually do anything, but that was her issue.
 Sex, always initiated by Monica since David’s infidelity, was literally in her control for the past 23 months.
-It was a boundary the couple had agreed upon in therapy, while they were a couple in healing.
+It was a boundary the couple had agreed upon in therapy, while they were a couple healing from an infidelity.

 For some people, it may be as simple as waking up and feeling different about something, the literal changing of your mind.
 For others, it can be a new issue showing up in a recurring argument that never gets resolved.
 Communication isn’t working like it has been and things need to be examined.
 Many times this can be done with just the two of you, other times is may take a trip to your therapist just for a tune up.
 Just like a car can’t run forever without maintenance, your marriage needs check-ups too…